Salah-Adam/Funcitons/README.md

 # count_all_letter
 - This code counts all letters of a text.
 - It returns the number of characters, digits, and symbols of the text.

+# check_occurences
+- This code returns the number of times that a number or characters appeared in a string.